Amoxicillin

 Storage

-• Keep tablets at room temperature.
+• Keep tablets and capsules at room temperature.

 • Keep this medicine where children and animals cannot reach it.